 It is an exciting course and our previous student successes can be seen on the DT corridor.
 Please come and have a look to see where GCSE Design & Technology can take you on our career line!

-For further information about the specification visit the following web address: www.aqa.org.uk
+For further information about the syllabus visit the following web address: www.aga.org.uk.

 Further information is available from Mrs Higgins and any of the D&T Staff.

 ENGLISH LANGUAGE GCSE